jmcvetta/golang-for-python-programmers/source/intro.rst

 Further Reading
 ===============

+* `Effective Go`_ by the creators of the language.
+Perhaps the single most valuable documentation resource for Go programmers.
 * `An Introduction to Programming in Go`_ by Caleb Doxsey
 * `Go for Pythonists`_ by Aditya Mukurjee